aaron-613/tutorials/HelloWorld.md

 # Hello World!
 Your first Solace app

 Hello and welcome to your first Solace app tutorial.
 Appropriately, we’ll be looking at the sample called “HelloWorld”.
-At first glance, this application might seem longer than the firstJava/Python/etc. program you might have ever written.
+At first glance, this application defintitely seems longer than the first Java, Python, C++, Go, Node etc. program you might have ever written.
 E.g.:

 ```
 public static void main(String... args) {